dotnet/docs-maui/docs/whats-new/dotnet-9.md

 If your app's project file references a .NET 8 version of the [`Microsoft.Maui.Controls`](https://www.nuget.org/packages/Microsoft.Maui.Controls/) NuGet package, either directly or through the `$(MauiVersion)` build property, update this to a .NET 9 version.
 Then, remove the package reference for the [`Microsoft.Maui.Controls.Compatibility`](https://www.nuget.org/packages/Microsoft.Maui.Controls.Compatibility/) NuGet package, provided that your app doesn't use any types from this package.
 In addition, update the package reference for the [`Microsoft.Extensions.Logging.Debug`](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Debug/) NuGet package to the latest .NET 9 release.

-If your app targets iOS or Mac Catalyst, update the `$(SupportedOSPlatformVersion)` build properties for those platforms to 15.0:
+If your app targets iOS or Mac Catalyst, update the `$(SupportedOSPlatformVersion)` build properties for these platforms to 15.0:

 ```xml
 <SupportedOSPlatformVersion Condition="$([MSBuild]::GetTargetPlatformIdentifier('$(TargetFramework)')) == 'ios'">15.0</SupportedOSPlatformVersion>
 <SupportedOSPlatformVersion Condition="$([MSBuild]::GetTargetPlatformIdentifier('$(TargetFramework)')) == 'maccatalyst'">15.0</SupportedOSPlatformVersion>
 ```

-When debugging and deploying a new .NET MAUI project to Windows, the default behavior in .NET MAUI 9 is to deploy an unpackaged app.
+When debugging and deploying a new .NET MAUI project to Windows, the default behavior in .NET 9 is to deploy an unpackaged app.
 To adopt this behavior, see [Convert a packaged .NET MAUI Windows app to unpackaged](~/windows/setup.md#convert-a-packaged-net-maui-windows-app-to-unpackaged).

 Prior to building your upgraded app for the first time, delete the `bin` and `obj` folders.
 Any build errors and warnings will guide you towards next steps.